Structuralism in Psychology

 Psychoanalysis is based on the idea that our unconscious mind and childhood memories shape much of how we think, feel, and make decisions.

-This school of thought helped to shape the way that we treat mental conditions today.
+This school of thought helped shape how we treat mental conditions today.
 Modern talk therapy includes elements of psychoanalysis.
-You may be asked to address feelings, memories, or fears that you may have repressed for years at a time.
-Psychoanalysts strongly believe that those repressed feelings resulted in fixations, phobias, and mental disturbances.
+You may be asked to address feelings, memories, or fears you may have repressed for years.
+Psychoanalysts strongly believe that those repressed feelings result in fixations, phobias, and mental disturbances.

 Consciousness Today

-Structuralism was attempting to tackle a pretty big term in the world of psychology.
+Structuralism was attempting to tackle a pretty big term in psychology.
 Even today, it seems impossible to “measure” someone’s consciousness.
-It’s abstract, yet so present in our lives.
+It’s abstract yet so present in our lives.
 And the unconscious?
 How do you even begin to understand what you can’t consciously analyze?

 Some questions have been answered with technology and time.
-For example, we have more information on how we sense things around and how this stimuli travels through the brain.
+For example, we now have more information on how we sense the world and how this stimuli travels through the brain.
 But why do we all perceive things so differently?
 What role does nature or nurture play in our perceptions and decisions?

-These questions are going to continue to shape the way we approach psychology and matters of the mind.
+These questions will continue to shape how we approach psychology and matters of the mind.
 And it all started with schools of thought like structuralism, functionalism, and psychoanalysis.